ivan-guerra/programmador.com/content/posts/huffman-coding.md

 }
 ```

-The code above reads the input file in 1kb chunks.
-The the binary code for each
+`Encode()` reads the input file in 1kb chunks.
+The `encodings_` codebook makes
-character is then fetched from the `encodings_` codebook.
-The code is iterated
+it possible to find each character's binary code.
+You iterate each binary code
-over bit-by-bit.
-Each bit is appended to a variable `currbyte`.
-When
+bit-by-bit appending each bit to the variable `currbyte`.
+When `currbyte`'s
-`currbyte`'s bitcount hits 8, we write `currbyte` out to file.
-The process
+bitcount hits 8, you write `currbyte` out to file.
+This process repeats until
-repeats until we've exhausted all characters in the input.
-The `if (bitcount)`
+you have processed all characters in the input.
+The `if (bitcount)` clause at
-clause at the end handles the edge case previously discussed where we need to
+the end handles the edge case previously discussed where you need to append a
-append a couple of zeroes to a binary code in order to make it a complete byte
+couple of zeroes to a binary code to make it a complete byte before writing to
-before writing to the file.
+the file.

-You might have noticed a call to `WriteHeader()` in the code snippet above.
+You might have noticed a call to `WriteHeader()`.
+You'll see the purpose of
-We'll talk about what that's all about when we look at decompressing a file
-next.
+`WriteHeader()` in the next section.

 ## Decompression

-If we for a moment assume we have the Huffman Tree used to compress a file
+Assuming you have the Huffman Tree used to compress a file available,
-available, decompressing the contents of the file requires only a tree
+decompressing the contents of the file requires only a tree traversal.
+Imagine
-traversal.
-Imagine the compressed file is a bit stream.
-We can navigate the
+the compressed file is a bit stream.
+You can navigate the tree from the root
-tree from the root using the current bit in the stream to guide whether we step
+using the current bit in the stream to guide whether you step into the left
-into the left subtree (0 bit) or right subtree (1 bit).
-When we encounter a leaf
+subtree or right subtree.
+When you encounter a leaf node, write the character of
-node, we write the character of that node to an output file and then reset
-ourselves to the root of the tree.
+that node to an output file and then reset to the root of the tree.

 As always, the devils in the details.
-For this tree traversal to work, we need
+For this tree traversal to work, you need
 to know the following bits of information:

 * How to reconstruct the Huffman Tree.